Skip to main content

 Load Balancer Health Checks

-If you're using a load balancer, configure it to use this endpoint for health checks:
+If you're using a load balancer, configure it to use this endpoint for health checks.
+Since no authentication is required, you can use it directly:

 # Example for AWS Application Load Balancer